hirekk/v3j/README.md

 # V3J - Octonion based neural network architecture (actually, only quaternions for now)

-A minimal Java project for generating N-dimensional XOR-style datasets using modern Java practices.
+A Java project for training a quaternion perceptron on XOR data.

 ## 📁 Structure